 Friday: Split–Island of Šolta or Čiovo–Trogir

 After breakfast, we will return to the islands once again.
 Today’s destination is the island of Šolta or the island of Čiovo.
 We will head for an awesome bay to enjoy our last refreshing dip on this cruise.
 In the afternoon, we will return to the starting point of our cruise – Trogir.
 With its amazing old town, protected by the UNESCO, Trogir is also called “the Museum City”.
 Enjoy the experience of a guided walking tour through the winding streets and discover impressive walls, towers, churches, frescoes and vaults.
 Do not miss out on taking a look into the unique old yards.
+Enjoy the last evening of your cruise with a romantic dinner at one of Trogir`s numerous restaurants.

 * 8-day cruise according to the itinerary